nasa/webgs/README.md

 Webgs is setup by default to connect to Open Street Maps.
 Webgs is also configured to use mapbox for the background display.
 To get an authorization key go to <https://www.mapbox.com/> and create an account.
 After receiving an authorization token open `/webgs/MainJS/settings/MapSettings.js` in a text editor, and follow the instructions to update.

 [DAA-Displays](https://github.com/nasa/daa-displays) is installed as a submodule in the applications folder `/DAA/daa-displays` by default.
 The installation script will build the daa-displays automatically.
 This behavior can be skipped by running `install.sh -D`.
 [DAA-Displays](https://github.com/nasa/daa-displays) can be launched from WebGS after connecting to an aircraft (no need to follow the instructions on <https://github.com/nasa/daa-displays>).

+WINDOWS USERS: SITL is disabled since ICAROUS cannot be built and run on Windows.
+Use 'Connect to Hardware' instead.
+DAA-Displays are also not able to be built on Windows.
+Run the install script with the `-D` option.
+Efforts have been made to make WebGS usable on Windows, but there may still be issues.
+Please notify the developers of any issues.
+We will happily fix what we can.

 ## Startup
 By default WebGS uses https.
 This assumes the proper ssl certs have been generated and loaded into the `/certs` directory.
 Webgs can also be run in developer mode which uses http and does not require certs.
 Detailed instructions on creating self signed certificates are located in `/certs.README.md`.